USA

 EUROPE

-The Health Products Regulatory Authority (HPRA) published an updated fee application form for human medicinal products (FIN-F0018).
-The document includes application templates, fee codes, and applicable fees for different regulatory submission types.
+HPRA published an updated fee application form for human medicinal products, including revised templates, fee codes, and submission categories.

 ASIA